-• Country Code: Select the country where the Zyxel Device is located.
+• Country: Select the country where the Zyxel Device is located.

-Note: The country code field is not available and you cannot change the country code if the Zyxel Device products comply with the U.S. laws, policies and regulations and are to be sold to the U.S. market.
+Note: The Country field is not available and you cannot change the country code if the Zyxel Device products comply with the U.S. laws, policies and regulations and are to be sold to the U.S. market.